Masmiseim36/nxpSDK/boards/mimxrt685audevk/edgefast_bluetooth_examples/spp/example_board_readme.md

 BT_UART_CTS_HOST |  J45(pin 34)  	   |   U18B(J17)   |    USART5_CTS      | FC5_CTS_SDA_SSEL0
 ------------------------------------------------------------------------------------------------

+The hardware should be reworked according to the Hardware Rework Guide for MIMXRT685-AUD-EVK and Murata M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.

 Note:
 After downloaded binary into qspiflash and boot from qspiflash directly, please reset the board by pressing SW3 or power off and on the board to run the application.